 This is, after all, exactly how we navigate today.
 Ask anyone for directions and they will give a series of waypoints and instructions, such as these, leading from my house to the old village station: ‘Go out the front door, cross the road towards the church, cross the yard, turn right at the little lane on the other side, turn left at the end of that, walk down the hill and the old station is in front of you.’
 Note the use of waypoints: front door, road, church, lane, hill; and of instructions: out, cross, turn, walk down.

-What we would not do, however, would be to try to travel from here to the station in a straight line, for that would mean scaling a wall, flying over the Town House, climbing another, two-metre high stone wall, walking through a vegetable garden and a yard containing two large and not very friendly dogs, crossing a fence, and wading through a cattle-trough.
+We would not, however, try to travel from here to the station in a straight line, for that would mean scaling a wall, flying over the Town House, climbing another, two-metre high stone wall, walking through a vegetable garden and a yard containing two large and not very friendly dogs, crossing a fence, and wading through a cattle-trough.
 Clearly to do so would be preposterous, and such a thing always was; we do not travel on straight paths, but by the most practical ones.

 This proves, if further proof were needed, that Watkins’ original theory, without which there would have been no book, and no spark to set off the subsequent brushfire, is false.
 All that happened was that he succumbed to the well-known human habit of seeing pattern and agency in everything.